HatchApps/xavier-help/clients.md

 quite powerful.

 In each of the client cards, on the left you can view the company name, and their last sync date.
-A small pink padlock icon indicates that the client is no longer linked to Xero, and you will need to [re-link](https://help.xavier-analytics.com/xero-integration.html#managing-the-xero-connection) that client by clicking in to their Client Overview.
+A small pink padlock icon indicates that the client is no longer linked to their accounting software, and you will need to [re-link](https://help.xavier-analytics.com/xero-integration.html#managing-the-xero-connection) that client by clicking in to their Client Overview.

-On the right of the client card, you can view the client's metric (if one is selected from the dropdown), their overall health score, the account manager's icon, a star button for selecting that client as a 'favourite' and a three-dot menu icon - clicking this menu icon will allow you to view that client in Xero, sync with Xero or delete.
+On the right of the client card, you can view the client's metric (if one is selected from the dropdown), their overall health score, the account manager's icon, a star button for selecting that client as a 'favourite' and a a three-dot menu icon - clicking this menu icon will allow you to view that client in your accounting software, sync with your accounting software, or remove it from Precision.

 ![Client Cards in the Client List](./images/client-list-snippet.png)